 Public Auction for Surplus Property

-The Public Auction for Surplus Property will be held on August 18, 2019 at the Packard Plaza in Peoria.
-The auction starts at 6 p.m.
+The Public Auction for Surplus Property will be held as a sealed bid auction with the last day to bid being August 28, 2020.
 The property catalog that lists available property for auction will be available 30 days prior to the auction in the Peoria County Treasurer's office.
 The catalogs cost $15 or less.
 The proceeds from this sale are distributed to the taxing districts.
 You will be required to include the full amount of what you are willing to purchase the property for.
 Your sealed bid package has to be turned into the Treasurer's office by 5:00 p.m. on August 28, 2020.

 Please direct all inquiries regarding the Public Auction of Surplus Property to:

 141 St. Andrews